expo/react-native-scrollable-mixin/README.md

 ## With JavaScript classes

-Use `Object.assign` to copy ScrollableMixin's functions to your class as static methods.
+Use `Object.assign` to copy ScrollableMixin's functions to your class's prototype as instance methods:

 ```js
 class InfiniteScrollView extends React.Component {